jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 DOM element that gets rendered from the `div`.
 Create a component state variable called `value` that will be set to `modalRef.current` after the initial render (hint: use the `useEffect` hook).
 Pass this `value` as the `value` prop to the `ModalContext.Provider` component.
 Export the `ModalProvider` component.
+Import the `ModalProvider` component in `frontend/src/index.js` and wrap all the contents of the Root component with it.

 Create a functional component called `Modal` that expects an `onClose` function and `children` as props.
 Get the value of the `ModalContext` into the `Modal`